 The brisket was very good.
 It’s easy for brisket to get dried out, but this was moist and tender, and it had a smoky flavor.
 The meat was well-trimmed, with no large blob of fat such as annoyed me at The Beast in Paris and at DCity Smokehouse.
-Because that was so good, I believe they trim the fat after they cook it, as they should.
-It comes with pickled jalapeños, sliced onions, and white bread, just as in Texas.
-(On request here, rather than automatically.
+It was so good, I believe they trim the fat after they cook it, as they should.
+It comes with pickled jalapeños, sliced onions, and white bread, just as in Texas (on request here, rather than automatically, but they come.).
 The onions were Walla Walla onions, which are sweet and delicious, much like Vidalia onions (and like Vidalias, they start losing sweetness after they’re harvested).
 Usually I eat the onions with the brisket, letting the sharpness of the onions contrast with the richness of the meat, but these onions were so sweet and so fresh that I ate them separately.

 Nancy ordered the smoked free-range chicken with cole slaw.

 She liked it a lot.
-Again, it was moist and flavorful, and had not dried out the way chicken breasts so often do.
+Again, it was moist and flavorful, and hadn’t dried out the way chicken breasts so often do.
 I verified this with a taste — it had good flavor with some smoke.